lyc1005/NLU_project/README.md

 ### pre-training COVIDBert

-To process the COVID-19 corpora into the format suitable for pre-traing, we run the following notebook.
+To process the COVID-19 corpora into the format suitable for pre-traing and a sample pretraining usage on Goole Cloud, we run the following notebook.

 ```
 Data_processing.ipynb